Bulgari Bulgari’s Serpenti, or the art of perpetual renewal

 The show examines Serpenti creations from Bulgari’s historical archives and explores its relationship to jewelry on loan from Pompeii and the Archeological Museums of Taranto and Naples, alongside contemporary works of art and photographs by artists including Alexander Calder, Robert Mapplethorpe and Helmut Newton.
 The show is visible through December 25 in Tokyo at the Mori Arts Center Gallery.

 With the snake, Bulgari has tapped into a symbol that is both ancient and perfectly adaptable to contemporary tastes.
-Expect to see the latest examples of the collection’s perpetual renewable symbolised by the snake very soon.
+Expect to see new examples of Bulgari's perpetually renewed symbol very soon.

 Serpenti © Bulgari